DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

 ## INSTALL:

 The managevm.py script is a standalone script.
-It only dependencies are the simplejson python package.
+Its only dependencies are the simplejson python package.

 ## TEST: